Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Set-AzApplicationGatewayUrlPathMapConfig.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmApplicationGatewayUrlPathMapConfig** cmdlet sets configuration for an array of URL path mappings to a backend server pool.
+The **Set-AzApplicationGatewayUrlPathMapConfig** cmdlet sets configuration for an array of URL path mappings to a backend server pool.

 ## EXAMPLES